willstepp/writings/the-dogs-of-santiago/dos.md

 He dusted off the paper and took a closer look.
 The date on the paper was today, and through scanning the article text beside the photograph this had happened at 1400 on Mondata, yesterday.
 He tried the best he could to decipher the Spanish but it was difficult.
 He made out the words *terrorista* and in quotation marks, "Los Perros de Santiago."

 In a side panel he saw a series of head shots with names.
-The people listed were Americans and there at the bottom of the list Will saw his own face and name in caption below, even his age.
+The people listed were Americans and there at the bottom of the list Will saw his own face and name in caption below.
+Above them in bold letters, *víctimas*.

-He remembered the day that photo was taken, a sunny and cold day at Thanksgiving, his family all gathered at his mother's place.
-His sister always had to get group shots of everybody together at all the family gatherings and this was no exception.
-She snapped this one while they were headed out there, everyone laughing.
-The sky was blue and clear and their footsteps sloshed through the leaves from the maple trees throughout the back yard.

 III.